USER MANUAL BP409C BEKO

 Timer OFF setting

-- To deactivate the timer function, press "Timer" button 2 times continuously until the preset timer display turns off.
+- To deactivate the timer function, press the "Timer" button twice in succession until the preset timer display turns off.

 - SLEEP mode

 - While in cooling mode, press the SLEEP key for 3 seconds to set the temperature.
-It increases 1 °C after an hour and at most increases 2 °C after 2 hours.
+It increases by 1 °C after an hour and by at most 2 °C after 2 hours.

-- While in heating mode, press the SLEEP key for 3 secondsto set the temperature.
-It decreases 1 °C after an hour and at most decreases 2 °C after 2 hours.
+- While in heating mode, press the SLEEP key for 3 seconds to set the temperature.
+It decreases by 1 °C after an hour and by at most 2 °C after 2 hours.

-- Press the SLEEP key for 3 seconds again can cancel the setting.
+- Press the SLEEP key for 3 seconds again to cancel the setting.

 - Zone follow function

-- You can switch on or off the Zone follow function through the remote controller;
+- You can switch the Zone follow function on or off using the remote controller.

-- When this function is on, the unit will control the temperature of the room by the temperature sensor inside the remote controller (the room temperature sensor inside the machine will not work again)
+- When this function is on, the unit will control the room temperature using the temperature sensor inside the remote controller (the room temperature sensor inside the machine will not be used).

-- This function will be off if the unit have not received the signal from the remote controller in 30 minutes.
-It will switch to the normal room temperature sensor inside the unit to control the temperature.
+- This function will turn off if the unit does not receive a signal from the remote controller within 30 minutes.
+It will then switch to the normal room temperature sensor inside the unit to control the temperature.

 - Water Drainage